iquirino/google-wallet/README.md

 import { ... } from "google-wallet/lib/cjs/types/tickets/event";
 ```

-* Boarding Passes and Events typings have been provided without client because I've didn't found any documentation about it's implementation, feel free to implement or share his documentation.
+* The library includes typings for Boarding Passes and Events, enabling you to work with these Google Wallet features.
+However, it currently does not provide a built-in client implementation for interacting with the Google REST API endpoints.
+If you require functionality specific to these features, you are encouraged to implement the client yourself or refer to any available documentation on their usage.
+Contributions regarding the client implementation or relevant documentation are highly appreciated and can benefit the community.

 ## Configuration
 Before using the library, you need to configure your Google application credentials.
 Make sure you have a valid Google Cloud project and the required credentials in JSON format.